 Some schools or nurseries may allow parent/carers to pay for extra nursery provision, beyond their funded entitlement.
-However, such requests will only be considered once all applications for the funded early year's entitlement have been processed.
+However such requests will only be considered once all applications for the funded early year's entitlement have been processed.

-In addition to nurseries within some community and voluntary controlled infant and primary schools, Surrey also has four stand-alone Nursery schools, in Chertsey, Dorking, Godalming and Guildford.
-Two of these, in Dorking and Guildford, have an attached Family Centre.
-These schools may provide a mix of full and part time places.
+In addition to nurseries within some community and voluntary controlled infant and primary schools, Surrey also has four stand-alone Nursery schools, some with attached Family Centres, in Chertsey, Dorking, Godalming and Guildford.
+These may provide a mix of full and part time places.
 Whilst these schools will also follow the admission criteria set out above, under the social and medical need criterion they may also consider the individual learning need of a child, if it can be demonstrated that no other school can meet the child's learning needs.